markdimi/job-board/README.md

 - PostgreSQL with a database, user and its password, all set to 'postgres' (as it’s defined in the settings.py file in the DATABASES section).
     - Otherwise if your database setup is different you’ll need to change the settings accordingly.
 - Then you can clone this project.
 The django project's name is `jobs_coard` and `core` is the name of the app.
-- Now you can run the migrations for the 'Searches' model to take place.
+- Now you can run the migrations for the `Searches` model to take place.
-    - 'python manage.py makemigrations core'
+    - `python manage.py makemigrations core`
-    - 'python manage.py migrate'
+    - `python manage.py migrate`
 - (Optional) You can also create a superuser to access Django's admin where you could observe the `Searches` model.
     - `python manage.py createsuperuser`
 - Lastly you can run django server in port '9898'
-    - 'python manage.py runserver 0.0.0.0:9898'
+    - `python manage.py runserver 0.0.0.0:9898`

 #### For the frontend

 - The frontend is an `html` file inside the `Simple frontend` folder.
 - You will need an http server for serving the file in port '8000'
-    - I used Python's Simple HTTP Server: 'python -m http.server'
+    - I used Python's Simple HTTP Server: `python -m http.server`

 ### Execution